BACK STAGE WEST

 Actors We Love

-There's no star system in Ashland's peerless acting company, but there are stars.
+There's no star system in Ashland's peerless acting company, but

 by Rob Kendt

 Forget, if you will, our culture's purported current love affair

 with Shakespeare, and also the ongoing discussion about the American vs. the

 English approach to the Bard's timeless verse.
 And please, please set aside the

 rancorous debate about "non-traditional" casting in classical roles,

 and the claptrap pronounced on the subject by everyone from John Simon to